Alcohol and Its Effects on Body, Brain, and Health

 I agree with Dr. Paul Saladino, a prominent health influencer, when he states clearly: “Alcohol is a toxin.
 Plain and simple … we know that it damages the gut and brain even at low levels.”

-At high intake levels, alcohol metabolism also generates reactive oxygen species (ROS), which create oxidative stress—damaging DNA, proteins, and fats—further raising the risk of cancer as well as neurological problems.
+At high intake levels, alcohol metabolism also generates reactive oxygen species (ROS), creating oxidative stress—damaging DNA, proteins, and fats—raising the risk of cancer and neurological problems.

 Health issues that alcohol poses:

-Increased risk of cancer: breast, mouth, throat, liver, and colorectal cancer.
+Cancer: Increases risk of breast, mouth, throat, liver, and colorectal cancers.

 Common Misconceptions Addressed